E8

 Ambiano Dry-Boil / Extreme Overheat Protection

-E8 error appears and cooker stops; often associated with very high internal temperature or dry pot.
+E8 error appears and the cooker stops; often associated with very high internal temperature or a dry pot.

 Advertisements